See All Our Insights

 Already, 67% of asset managers operate cloud technology.
 But it’s unrealistic to think that you can take all of your legacy systems and turn them into cloud deployments.
 Instead, focus on how you can introduce strategic cloud deployments to support the infrastructure you’re invested in for decades.

 The key to success will be finding ways to integrate the data on core legacy systems with cloud deployments for smart assistants, automated services, big data analytics, machine learning data processing, and more.

 Cost savings, flexibility, and scalability in the cloud are too good to ignore.
 And if you want to get out ahead of the latest digital asset management trends, you’ll need to continuously invest in cloud infrastructure that sets you up for ongoing success.

 Your asset management firm won’t survive on financial prowess alone.
 If tech-savvy clients aren’t getting the personalized service and intuitive self-service applications expect, they’ll find an asset manager who will deliver a better customer experience.

 The trends we’ve listed here will be the focal point of digital transformation in asset management for 2019.
 But there’s a wider world of customer experience trends to pay attention to as well.

-If you want to create competitive advantages with innovative customer experiences, you need to know which technologies are on the horizon.
-Check out our annual NECXT report to learn more about what’s driving the future of customer experience.
+Create competitive advantages with innovative customer experiences and know which technologies are on the horizon.
+Reach out to learn more about what’s driving the future of customer experience.